aspirant2018/NLP-Projects/README.md

-This Repo contains NLP projects that aim to understand language using NLP technics
+This Repo contains NLP projects that aim to understand language using NLP techniques